phatak-dev/blog/_posts/2017-02-15-scaling-spark-with-kubernetes-part-2.md

 ## Interacting With Minikube

-Once we installed the minikube and kubectl we can interact with it.
+Once we installed the minikube and kubectl , we can start playing with kubernetes.

-We can start minikube using below commmand.
-It downloads minikube iso and start a virtual machine in virtualbox
+We can start minikube using below command.
+It downloads minikube iso and start a virtual machine in virtualbox.

 {% highlight sh %}
 minikube start